My professional placements have provided me with an excellent opportunity to apply everything I’ve learned on my course.Rohit

 A typical offer would be 112 UCAS points, or equivalent.
 You will need to be assessed as fit to teach, including passing an occupational health and Disclosure and Barring Service (DBS) check.

-You will need GCSE English and science at grade 4 or above (or equivalent) and GCSE mathematics at grade 6 or above.
+You will need GCSE English language and science at grade 4 or above (or equivalent) and GCSE mathematics at grade 6 or above.
 An A level in mathematics or related subject is desirable.

 Throughout the course, you'll study academic disciplines specific to teaching and learning and you'll develop professionally by undertaking placements in schools and education settings.
 This combination will support you as you become a creative and flexible teacher practitioner who can teach in innovative ways that will motivate and inspire children.